 Direct link: Download MRC proceedings (PDF).

 MRC 2017 was held as a workshop at IJCAI 2017, the International Joint Conference on Artificial Intelligence in Melbourne, Australia.
 It was a full day workshop.
-For more information, please check the MRC 2017 schedule and paper download page.
+Please check the workshop website for details.

 Context plays an increasingly important role in modern IT applications.
 Context sensitivity and awareness is becoming essential, not only for mobile systems, ambient computing and the internet of things, but also for a wide range of other areas, such as learning and teaching solutions, collaborative software, web engineering and health care work-flow.
 Advancing the use and understanding of context beyond stimuli-response systems suggests a knowledge perspective on modelling and reasoning.